Own choice of a program.

 Total Performance Time of up to 10 minutes, which includes time taken between items.
 6 minute warm-up.

 10-25 Players, excluding vocalists.
 Vocals optional and can be additional to players.

 All music SHOULD be up to Grade 2 standard.
+For developing bands.
 Bands playing above the level standard for this event will be adjudicated for comments only.
 Entrants are encouraged to include improvised solos and at least one Swing item.

 Note: Please refer to Items 9 & 20 under the Instrumental Groups Category Rules & Conditions.
 Your entry is accepted under these conditions.